Last updated on September 24th, 2023 at 04:00 pm

 We are still working full-time from the RV so we like to stay in a location for at least a month.
 This gives us time to enjoy the area.
 It also gives us time to go back to places we enjoy — we’re not “one and done” kind of people.
 If we really enjoy a park, farmer’s market, or restaurant, we’ll want to visit it again.

 Because we’re staying in one place for a month (or more in the winter), we usually travel farther in between.
-We often make big jumps between stops and by that I mean 12-15 hours driving time.
+We often make big jumps between stops and by that, I mean 12-15 hours of driving time.
 We’ll typically drive two long days (Sat & Sun due to work commitments).

 We do mix it up from time to time and do a little boondocking, as well as stay at COE Campgrounds or State Parks (Florida has some of our favorites).
 We do that for 1-2 weeks maximum and usually when we can take a little time off work.

 Finally, we have access to military campgrounds since we both served 20 years in the Air Force.
 We love these because it feels like going home to us.
 Also, even though the campgrounds don’t necessarily have many amenities besides full hook-ups, the bases usually have great gyms, pools, and more!
 If you have access to military bases, check out our Guide to Using Military Campgrounds.